esoergel/wedding-site/the-wedding-party.md

 Nathaniel Soergel: Best Man

-Nat has known Ethan since the ripe young age of 3 and a half.
+Nat came along when Ethan was three and a half, and has been threatening to out-do all Ethan's athletic achievements ever since.
 Nat lives in Atlantic Beach with his dog Hadley.

 Dylan Goelz: Groomsman

-Dylan and Ethan have been friends since pre-school.
+Dylan and Ethan have been friends since the first grade.
+He may now be a tall, handsome adult, but Ethan still remembers when he was a shrimpy, buck-tooth little kid.
 Dylan lives in San Francisco with his wife Mel and their dog Radley.

 Ezequiel Zylberberg: Groomsman

-Aka Zeke, Ethan met him in college when they both joined the student organization TRiP (Travel and Recreation Program).
+Zeke and Ethan met in college when they both joined UF's TRiP (Travel and Recreation Program).
 They share the love of the outdoors, biking and very very long discussions about the world's problems and ways of fixing them.
-Zeke just recently moved to Cambridge with her fiancee Ges.
+They also enjoy celebrating their birthdays together.
+Zeke just recently moved to Cambridge with his partner, Ges.

 Camila Mateo: Groomslady

 Ethan met Camila in Boston through Zeke and immediately became friends.
-They share a passion for movies and whiskey.
-Camila lives in Cambridge with her girlfriend Jess and Willhelm the cat.
+They share a passion for movies and cocktails.
+If Ethan looks remotely fashionable at this thing, it's Camila's doing.
+She lives in Cambridge with her girlfriend Jess and Willhelm the cat, and makes a mean mofongo.